 How to Remove Tree Sap from Wood

 A: The good news in all this is that sap-oozing from wood will slow down and stop in time.
 The problem you’re having is not unusual and there’s only so much sap inside wood from coniferous trees.
-The bad news is that it could take months or even years for sap supplies to run out.
+The bad news is that it could take months or even years for internal sap supplies to run out.
 I have a couple of 6×6 exterior porch posts, for example, and they’re still oozing sap in places 20+ years after they were new.
 That’s extreme, so don’t get discouraged.
-The best you can do until the sap stops is remove it as it surfaces.
+The best you can do until the sap stops is remove it periodically as it surfaces.

-Regardless of the solvent you use, you’ll also need a putty knife or 4″-wide drywall knife to scrape off the bulk of the sap.
-When sap oozes out of wood and stays exposed to the air, it dries and turns into powdery.
+Regardless of the solvent you use, you’ll also need a putty knife or 4″-wide drywall knife to scrape off the bulk of the sap initially When sap oozes out of wood and stays exposed to the air, it dries and turns into powdery.
 At least the top layers of sap blobs behave this way.
 Then this happens, go at the wood gently with a scraper, then clean the area with some solvent on a rag.
 There’s no coating that will stop sap from oozing in the first place, so you just have to get good at cleaning for a while.
-I find a 4″-wide drywall knife works well for the initial cleaning.
+I find a 4″-wide drywall knife works well for this initial cleaning.

 How to Remove Tree Sap From Clothing